-ATH 502: Foundations of Athletic Training II (2)
+ATH 502: Foundations of Athletic Training II

 This course addresses a variety of topics to further develop the students' understanding of the scope of the Athletic Trainer's duties and the complexities involved in the daily operations of an Athletic Training facility.
 A combination of lecture, case studies and reflection of clinical educational experiences will allow for insightful peer engaged discussions.
 Topics will include: legal practice, professional ethics, cross-cultural awareness, inter-professional relationships, facility principles, budgeting process, integrated injury management, imaging, rehabilitation phases, psychosocial/emotional response to injury, and injury documentation and the use of electronic medical records.
 Prerequisite: Admission into the Athletic Training Program and ATH 501 AND ATH-501L.
-Offered Each Year (Spring).
-(GR)
+Session: Spring

-ATH 509: Gross Anatomy (6)
+ATH 509: Gross Anatomy

 This lecture/lab course is designed to focus on the detailed structure and function of the human neuromusculoskeletal system.
 The relationships of normal and abnormal embryological and developmental processes to gross anatomical structure and to movement and function across the life span will be presented.
 Lecture and laboratory sessions will include human cadaver dissection and prosections, models, and clinically oriented peer presentations and problem solving experiences.
 Specific anatomical content will be presented on a regional basis, and will include the back, head, neck, shoulder girdle, upper extremity, and thorax.
 Laboratory sessions will allow students to acquire a three-dimensional macroscopic appreciation of anatomical structure through human cadaver dissection guided by iPad video demonstrations.
 Prerequisite: Admission into the Athletic Training Program.
-Offered Each Year (Summer).
-(GR)

-ATH 509L: Gross Anatomy Lab (0)
+ATH 509L: Gross Anatomy Lab

 This lecture/lab course is designed to focus on the detailed structure and function of the human neuromusculoskeletal system.
 The relationships of normal and abnormal embryological and developmental processes to gross anatomical structure and to movement and function across the life span will be presented.
 Lecture and laboratory sessions will include human cadaver dissection and prosections, models, and clinically oriented peer presentations and problem solving experiences.
 Specific anatomical content will be presented on a regional basis, and will include the back, head, neck, shoulder girdle, upper extremity, and thorax.
 Laboratory sessions will allow students to acquire a three-dimensional macroscopic appreciation of anatomical structure through human cadaver dissection guided by iPad video demonstrations.
 Prerequisite: Admission into the Athletic Training Program.
 Students must pass ATH 509/L with a C or better in order to progress to ATH 500.
-Offered Each Year (Summer).
-(GR)

-ATH 510: Pathology and Clinical Examination I (4)
+ATH 510: Pathology and Clinical Examination I

-This lecture/lab course is the first in the sequence of two courses designed to give the athletic training student the necessary information to identify specific injuries and illnesses associated with the low back, lower extremities, reproductive organs, and abdominal region.
+This lecture/lab course is the first in the sequence of two courses designed to give the athletic training student the necessary information to identify specific injuries and illnesses associated with the neck, upper back, low back, lower extremities, reproductive organs, and abdominal region.
 Topics include mechanism of injury/etiology, pathology, tests and measures, and referred pain patterns of the low back and lower extremities.
-Students will acquire basic knowledge and skills regarding palpation, range of motion, gait analysis, manual muscle testing, neurological and special tests.
+Students will acquire basic knowledge and skills regarding palpation, range of motion, manual muscle testing, neurological and special tests.
 Students will develop clinical decision making skills through the integration of evidence-based medicine.
 Prerequisite: Admission into the Athletic Training Program and ATH 509 and ATH 509L.
-Offered Each Year (Fall).
-(GR)

-ATH 510L: Pathology and Clinical Examination Lab I (0)
+ATH 510L: Pathology and Clinical Examination Lab I